Pomax/custom-file-tree/README.md

 {
   type: "file-tree:create",
   detail: {
-    by: id of the origin
+    from: id of the origin
     path: "the entry's path string",
     isFile: true if file, false if dir
     when: the datetime int for when the server applied the create